Chrisss93/flink-connector-nats/README.md

 # Apache Flink NATS Connector

 This repository provides a Flink Source and Sink Connector for a JetStream-enabled NATS cluster.
-These connectors use the new [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) Source API and [FLIP-143](https://cwiki.apache.org/confluence/display/FLINK/FLIP-143%3A+Unified+Sink+API) Unified Sink API for bounded and unbounded streams.
+These connectors use the new [FLIP-27](https://cwiki.apache.org/confluence/display/FLINK/FLIP-27%3A+Refactor+Source+Interface) Source API and [FLIP-143](https://cwiki.apache.org/confluence/display/FLINK/FLIP-143%3A+Unified+Sink+API) Unified Sink API for bounded and unbounded streams, as well as a Table API implementation.

 It tries to follow a similar structure to the [flink-connector-kafka](https://github.com/apache/flink-connector-kafka) and [flink-connector-pulsar](https://github.com/apache/flink-connector-pulsar) projects.